HOT N’ FAST GRILLED BRISKET RECIPE

-When foil-wrapping your brisket, use two layers of foil to guard against accidental holes in the bottom layer, seal tightly.
+When foil-wrapping your brisket, use two layers of foil to guard against accidental holes in the bottom layer and seal tightly.
 You want to preserve as much moisture and juice as possible (this will prove valuable later).

 As soon as you have verified the temperature of the brisket, you will need to vent the foil to let steam out and stop the cooking process, while still on the grill.
 Leave the foil open for a minute or two, just long enough to vent all the built-up steam.

-Once the brisket is vented, wrap it back up in the foil, cover with a towel and let rest in a cooler or warming box, keeping it warm for at least 2 hours (4 hours preferable).
+Once the brisket is vented, remove the brisket from the grill, wrap it back up in the foil, cover with a towel and let rest in a cooler or warming box, keeping it warm for at least 2 hours (4 hours preferable).

-After your rest you can separate the point from the flat, sliding a knife between the two pieces.
-Use caution, as brisket will still be very hot.
+After letting the brisket rest you can separate the point from the flat, sliding a knife between the two pieces.
+Use caution, as the brisket will still be very hot.

 A quick reminder on slicing: you can ruin a brisket at the very end by slicing it wrong.
 You have to find the grain of the brisket (refer back to the trimming section) and cut 90 degrees across that grain.
 Only by doing that, will you achieve perfectly tender results.
 Once sliced, place those slices back in all that juice—the freshly cut brisket will soak up a bit of the juice like a sponge.